-Russia has reopened its borders to nationals and residents of 7 countries, allowing tourists to visit.
+Russia has reopened its borders to nationals and residents of many countries, allowing tourists to visit for non-essential purposes.

-Residents and national from the following 7 countries can currently enter Russia:
+Residents and national from the following countries can currently enter Russia when coming directly from these countries: (last updated July 30, 2021)

 - United Arab Emirates

-However, there are some important rules that do apply to visitors from these 7 countries:
+However, there are some important rules that do apply to visitors from the above countries:

 All passengers from approved countries must have a negative PCR test, taken no longer than 72 hours before arrival.
 The test must be in English or Russian, or if in a 3rd language – may be translated into Russian and notarized.